fliptanedo/FlipWebsite2024/README.md

 ### Updates in HugoBlox

-* There's a `./config/_default/hugo.yaml` file with soem basic data.
+* There's a `./config/_default/hugo.yaml` file with some basic data.
 This includes the source structure for permalinks relative to the `./public/` folder.

 * There is more [documentation](https://docs.hugoblox.com/reference/extend/) for customizing the framework, including: